Anam0x/Obsidian-Tradecraft-Documentation-Structure/README.md

 ## Overview

-This project was inspired by TrustedSec's investigation into using Obsidian (https://obsidian.md/) as a collaborative knowledge management solution.
-The repository is designed to be used as a companion during offensive security consulting engagements and practical cybersecurity certification exams.
-The majority of the logical implementation was borrowed from TrustedSec's original blog post (https://www.trustedsec.com/blog/obsidian-taming-a-collective-consciousness/) describing the vaults composition and use; I have modified the vault to reflect my personal methodology and learning style.
+This project was inspired by TrustedSec's investigation into using [Obsidian](https://obsidian.md/) as a collaborative knowledge management solution for adversary simulation professionals.
+The repository is designed to serve as a companion resource during offensive security consulting engagements and practical cybersecurity certification exams.

-## Requirements

-TODO
+The overall structure and logical implementation were largely based on TrustedSec’s original blog post, [Obsidian: Taming a Collective Consciousness](https://www.trustedsec.com/blog/obsidian-taming-a-collective-consciousness/), which describes vault composition and usage.
+I have modified the vault to better reflect my personal methodology, professional interests, and learning style.
+Additionally, certain features intended for team collaboration have been removed, as this project is primarily intended for personal use.

 ## Installation